 The first thing to consider is timeliness.
 In other words, when is your campaign occurring, and how does that affect the size, complexity, and content of your campaign?
 For example, a small-scale summertime fundraising push is going to look quite different from a large-scale, complex year-end giving campaign.
 You’ll want to keep that in mind as you allocate resources and determine the right messaging to inspire supporters to get involved.

 Secondly, personalizing your messaging is a big factor in connecting with supporters and creating the right message.
 Use the information in your nonprofit CRM, or constituent relationship management system, to personalize messages to your supporters.
-People tend to respond better to more individualized communication rather than a generic call-to-action.
+People tend to respond better to more individualized communication rather than a generic call to action.

 Segmentation strategies also ensure you adhere to the interests of your supporters as you send messages to them.
 For example, you can send event opportunities to the donors who spend more time volunteering because they are most likely to respond and interact with these opportunities.